Uprising in Sudan

 The U.S. government’s policy towards Sudan is an example of the prominence effect operating on foreign policy decision making.
 The prominence effect is a decision-making bias that causes people to forgo making difficult tradeoffs and simply choose the option that is better in the most prominent or defensible attribute, ignoring effects on other important values.

-In the realm of foreign policy decision making, U.S. officials have often defaulted to favoring whatever outcome is seen as better on national security to the detriment of values like human rights, democracy, and freedom.
+In the realm of foreign policy decision making, U.S. officials have often defaulted to favoring whatever outcome is seen as better for national security to the detriment of values like human rights, democracy, and freedom.
 For decades now, the U.S. has turned a blind eye to Bashir’s genocides, and now, by remaining silent, President Trump makes it more likely Bashir will continue to use violence on civilians.

 U.S. leaders should strongly condemn the killing and arrest of peaceful protesters in Sudan and encourage Bashir to leave power peacefully.